adarsh7203/CF-Tag-Filter-Extension/README.md

 # 🚀 CF Tag Filter Extension

-A Chrome extension to filter your Codeforces solved problems by **tags and date range**.
+A Chrome extension to filter your Codeforces solved problems by **tags, date and rating range**.

 ---